tonynaughton/smart-lighting-app/README.md

 <h2>Sunset/Sunrise:</h2>

 The level of natural light that in a room will vary all year round as the sun is rising and setting at different times each day.
-As a result, the period each day for when artificial light is required will vary.
+As a result, the period each day when artificial light is required will vary.
 The time of the sunrise and sunset are found using a pre-existing program called 'Sunwait' (https://github.com/risacher/sunwait).
 Cron jobs are used to monitor when the sun has risen or set.